bsmith89/human-gut-diversity-manuscript/manuscript.md

 which has a similar theme,
 _The Paradox_ has inspired much of the last half century of community ecology.
-Numerous mechanisms allowing for stable coexistance have been hypothesized and tested, expanding our understanding of niche processes.
+Numerous mechanisms allowing for stable coexistence have been hypothesized and tested, expanding our understanding of niche processes.
-What's more, challenges to a number of assumptions implicit in our surprised reaction to this high species richness have yielded alternative models of community assembly which may improve our holisitic understanding.
+What's more, challenges to a number of assumptions implicit in our surprised reaction to this high species richness have yielded alternative models of community assembly which may improve our holistic understanding.

 Given the parallels between Hutchinson's question and our own, perhaps historical community ecology literature has answers relevant to human microbiology.

 # Explanations for Diversity #
-Through a combination of theoretical and emprical study, a number of processes which oppose competitive exclusion have been identified, and may contribute to the maintenance of species richness in nature.
+Through a combination of theoretical and empirical study, a number of processes which oppose competitive exclusion have been identified, and may contribute to the maintenance of species richness in nature.
 These, and perhaps some not yet described,